thautwarm/Fable.Sedlex/README.md

-NOTE: Currently we only have an interpreted mode, and this already satisfies my use case as I'm using PyPy and there is no performance penalty.
+NOTE: currently we only have an interpreted mode.
 It's EASY to compile `compiled_unit`(see `compile_inline_thread` for how to write a custom backend) into source code for Python, F\# and others.

 ## Fable.Sedlex